Download the University Honors brochure to learn more.

 Its Relevance to You: Rarely does a topic of university study speak to all of who we are as integrated and inescapably embodied intellectual, feeling, and ethical human persons.
 World War II is such a topic.
 Its violence was so terrible, its crimes so pitiless, its valor so breathtaking, that its history confronts us with disturbing and urgent questions about ourselves as selfsame members of the human family.
 Students with the courage to approach these questions have radically changed their minds about themselves and others, very often becoming more intently studious, humble, emotionally mature, and sensitive individuals.
 If “transformative education” is what you want, if this is what you expected to find when you enrolled in university, then this course is a good choice for you.

 Dec.
-17 Take a train through the Chunnel to Paris, then head to Caen.
+15 Take a train through the Chunnel to Paris

 • Course number is HIST3096